 The sense of shape and color in Russell’s work is deeply informed by her experience growing up near the ocean in Massachusetts, where she grew attuned to the expansive view of water and sky, the simple but resolute gesture of the horizon line, and the experience of light, shadow and shape within that field.

-A piece of writing by Russell will be also be presented with this exhibition and can be viewed here.
+Several new ceramic pieces and a piece of writing by Russell will also be presented with this exhibition.